 - All of our power bank reviews

-As for the latter, be advised: Amazon has voluntarily recalled six different models of its AmazonBasics-branded external power banks after they were found to that they could potentially overheat.
+As for the latter, be advised: Amazon voluntarily recalled six different models of its AmazonBasics-branded external power banks after they were found to potentially overheat.

 We decided to do the legwork for you, acquiring a wide range of power banks from different manufacturers, some offering unique features.
 We then spent weeks testing the packs (read about our testing process in detail below).